duartegroup/metallicious/docs/source/examples.rst

 Example 2a: Automated initial force-field parameters
 ------------

-If the force-field parameters are missing, the linker(s) can be parametrized using AmberTools with a GAFF force field.
+(see `example_2/ <https://github.com/duartegroup/metallicious/tree/main/metallicious/examples/example2_no_topology>`_) If the force-field parameters are missing, the linker(s) can be parametrized using AmberTools with a GAFF force field.
 *metallicious* will prepare the non-bonded force-field parameters of the whole structure, which are saved to the folder "init_topol."

 .. code-block:: python